House Full (2009 Kannada film)

-House Full (ಹೌಸ್ ಫುಲ್) is a 2009 Indian Kannada-language film directed by Hemanth Hegde, starring Diganth, Vishakha Singh, Hemanth Hegde and Girija Oak in lead roles.
+House Full is a 2009 Indian Kannada-language film directed by Hemanth Hegde, starring Diganth, Hemanth Hegde, Girija Oak, and Vishakha Singh in the lead roles.

 The movie is an adaptation of the Marathi play Pati Sagle Uchapati, which itself was based on the English play Right Bed Wrong Husband.
 The English play was adapted into Tamil as Thikku Theriyatha Veettil which was made into the Tamil movie Veettuku Veedu (1970).
 Veettuku Veedu was earlier remade in Kannada as Galate Samsara (1977).
 The Marathi play went on to be adapted in Hindi in the same year later as All The Best: Fun Begins (2009) which was remade in Malayalam as Best of Luck (2010) which in turn was remade in Kannada as Ond Chance Kodi (2015).